Groundspeople are in charge of the turf (grass), tracks and pitches at sports fields, golf courses, public areas

-Pay for groundspeople varies depending on ground size and their level of responsibility and the region they work in.
+Pay for groundspeople varies depending on grounds size, their level of responsibility and the region they work in.

 - Trainees may start on minimum wage or a little more.

 - Groundspeople with more than two years' experience can earn up to $60,000 a year.

 - Head groundspeople usually earn between $60,000 and $80,000.

-Groundspeople in managerial positions at large golf courses or stadiums, and contract managers who manage council grounds, may earn over $100,000.
+Groundspeople in managerial positions at large golf courses or stadiums, and contract managers who manage council contracts, may earn over $100,000.